IBIZA - CALA d'HORT - ES BOLDADO - POST 2

 And a non-alcoholic sangria for our friend who was driving.

-To go with our desserts, we had the famous Café Caleta (according to the classic recipe, ground coffee is added to a saucepan with a litre of boiling water and left to infuse for around eight minutes.
+To go with our desserts, we had the famous Café Caleta (prepared according to the classic recipe: ground coffee is added to a saucepan with a litre of boiling water and left to infuse for about 8 minutes).
 Brandy, rum, and sugar are then placed in another saucepan, along with orange and lemon peel, a stick of cinnamon, and a few coffee beans.

-The mixture is left to boil for three minutes, waiting for the sugar to dissolve.
+The mixture is left to boil for 3 minutes, until the sugar dissolves.
 It is then filtered into a jug and poured into a clay or metal dish, where it is set alight.
 The water and coffee infusion are added when the flame has died down.
 The citrus peel, cinnamon, and whole coffee beans from the second boiling are removed.

-The drink's origins are attributed to the island's fishermen, who made it to help them endure the dampness and cold when they were out at sea.
+The drink's origins are attributed to the island's fishermen, who made it to help them endure the dampness and cold while out at sea.
 The service was good, and the suggestion to eat outside was excellent.

 You can view previous visits when the sun was out HERE.